 The challenge is getting the right balance.
 Engineers use a longer optical path to measure lower levels of CO2 more accurately - which means a larger gas sample chamber.
 On the other hand, in ambient air environments - such as schools, offices, and homes - the demand is for ever-smaller sensors to fit neatly inside compact devices.

-Small NDIR CO2 sensor breakthrough
+Small NDIR CO2 Sensor Breakthrough

 SenseAir CO2 sensor